msaebi1993/academic-kickstart/content/authors/admin/_index.md

 - Researchers
 - Visitors
 ---

-I am a PhD student at the DIAL Lab at University of Notre Dame.
-My research interests lies in the intersection of graph mining and machine learning.
-In particular, I am interested in large-scale knowledge graphs, reinforcement learning, deep learning and meta learning.
+I am a Ph.D. candidate at the DIAL Lab at the University of Notre Dame.
+I am passionate about building ML solutions to solve real-world problems.
+In particular, I am interested in developing novel deep learning and reinforcement learning models for mining large-scale knowledge graphs.
+I am currently a Machine Learning intern at Apple, where I leverage knowledge graphs for improving Automatic Speech Recognition performance.